wowiamhere/chrome-extension-cleanup/README.md

 #### Web Page Background Color
 Hover over any part of a Web Page and change it's background color.
 Injects Css and Javascript modifying web page background to any desired color to lessen impact on eyes.
+*Stops* coloring functionality,
+*Deletes* previous color modification,
+*Saves* the current background color modifications as ***CSS*** in *chrome.local.storage* for future visits to Web Page.
+*Rmoves* color modifications from Web Page ( RESTORES TO ORIGINAL CONTNET ).
+*Restore* restores a Web Page color modifications from *local.storage*.
+*Clear storage* deletes ALL entries from ALL web pages from *local.storage*.
+*Clear Website* deletes ONLY current web pages user color CSS from *local.storage*

 #### Web Page Text Manipulation
-Takes selected text from any web page and either searches youtube, google or amazon, manipulates selected text or returs the ***src=*** attribute of an DOM element.
+Takes selected text from any web page and searches youtube, google or amazon, manipulates selected text returning modified string.

+#### SRC Attribute
+Hove over any element with a ***SRC*** attribute and returns the string.

 #### Web Page Element Deletion
 Hover over any element and it's border highlithes ***RED***, it's *First Child* ***GREEN*** and all it's children ***BLACK***.
-Click on the ***PARENT*** (GREEN) to delete it and it's children from the DOM.
+Click on the ***PARENT*** (RED) to delete it and it's children from the DOM.